-Describes how NCPs can deploy and configure a self-hosted version of the Rafay Platform in their infrastructure for optimal security and control.
+Describes how cloud providers can deploy and configure a self-hosted version of the Rafay Platform in their infrastructure for optimal security and control.

-• Rafay Platform - Environment Manager Developer Guide
+Rafay Platform - Environment Manager Developer Guide

-Describes how NCPs can develop, validate and use new environment templates to streamline and automate the provisioning and management of software infrastructure.
+Describes how cloud providers can develop, validate and use new environment templates to streamline and automate the provisioning and management of software infrastructure.